Alpine Tour | Tödi with Mountain Guide

 Technics

-An easy tour and suitable for beginners.
-The terrain is moderate.
+Easy tours, suitable for beginners.
+The terrain is easy and moderate.
+No previous mountaineering experience is necessary.

 Endurance